Ask the expert: What can I do about saddle sores?

 To date, Phil has had a long career supporting the world’s best at three Olympic Games and seven Tour de Frances as head of physiotherapy at British Cycling, as well as five years as consultant physiotherapist at Team Sky.
 He is now concentrating on using his expertise to help cyclists at all levels to improve their health, comfort and performance.

-He starts by mentioning the phrase ‘labial swelling’, telling me we should not be embarrassed to talk about this stuff, to which I whole-heartedly agree - theme that will run throughout my agony aunt column.
-Nothing is off-limits.
+He starts by mentioning the phrase ‘labial swelling’, telling me we should not be embarrassed to talk about this stuff, to which I whole-heartedly agree – a theme that will run throughout my agony aunt column.
+Nothing is off limits.

 You’re not alone